harmony-one/h/progress/rikako-hatoya.md

+2025-08-20 Thu: Started querying data with backward analysis of top holder activity.
+Other minor things such as understanding other strategies or lp-hedger repo.

 2025-08-19 Wed: Look into strategies for top holders.
 Looking into Dune for analytics.

 2025-08-18 Tue: Continue with looking into backtesting.